Free bets are essentially free money. That is, if you know what to do with them!

 How do free bets work?

-Just like qualifying bets, free bets work by placing them on a suitable selection at the bookmaker and then laying against the same selection at a betting exchange.
-It’s straightforward matched betting and you can find a walkthrough of the process in my matched betting guide.
+Like qualifying bets, free bets work by placing them on a suitable selection at the bookmaker and then laying against the same selection at a betting exchange.
+It’s straightforward matched betting, and you can find a walkthrough of the process in my matched betting guide.

-Free bets are usually credited as a ‘token’ which can then be selected in your betslip.
-Most free bets are ‘stake not returned’, which means that you only get the winnings back and not the free bet stake itself.
+A bookmaker will usually credit your free bet as a ‘token’, which you can select in your bet slip.
+Most free bets are ‘stake not returned’, which means you only get the winnings back and not the free bet stake itself.
 You can usually withdraw free bet winnings without any restrictions.

 How to get free bets